PokeJofeJr4th/minescript/README.md

 `nbt` should be an object containing data to be placed into the item whenever it is given or checked for. `display:{Name:"..."}` should not be included unless you wish to remove the item's functionality when it is renamed.

 `on_consume`, `on_use`, and `while_using` contain function bodies, which are lists that expand to commands. `on_consume` only applies to items that trigger `consume_item` advancements, like food and potions. `on_use` is for right-clicking with most items.
-The compiler takes care of differentiating items with the same base and handling the relevant scorebord. `while_using` only applies to items that trigger the `using_item` advancements, like bows, shields, and spyglasses.
+The compiler takes care of differentiating items with the same base and handling the relevant scoreboard. `while_using` only applies to items that trigger the `using_item` advancements, like bows, shields, and spyglasses.
 Currently, `while_using` is run every tick.

 `recipe` creates a crafting recipe for the item.
 On the crafting table, it looks like it produces a knowledge book, but the datapack replaces it once it's crafted.
 Only shaped recipes are currently supported.